Getting Started

 4. Choco takes a registry snapshot for later comparison.

-5. If there are automation scripts, choco will run those.
-They can contain whatever you need to do, if they are PowerShell you have the full power of Posh (PowerShell), but you should try to ensure they are compatible with Posh v2+ (PowerShell v2 and beyond).
+5. If there are automation scripts, Chocolatey CLI will run those.
+They can contain whatever you need to do, if they are PowerShell you have the full power of Posh (PowerShell), but you should try to ensure they are compatible with the supported PowerShell versions.

 6. Choco compares the snapshot and determines uninstaller information and saves that to a .registry file.